What is the Christian life?

 Just as the Jews were to glorify God in the sight of the non-Jews around them, so too are the Christians to glorify God to the non-Christians.

-In glorifying God, the Christians are to be a light to the nations (all non-believers) around us, thereby attracting them and hopefully availing them of the Gospel.
+In glorifying God, the Christians are to be a light to the nations (all non-believers) around us, thereby attracting them and then sharing the Gospel.
 From there, God does the rest, but this is the pattern… this is the Christian life.

 But you are a chosen race, a royal priesthood, a holy nation, a people for his own possession, that you may proclaim the excellencies of him who called you out of darkness into his marvelous light.
 (1 Peter 2:9)